 I got this recipe from a nutrition-coaching client I worked with last year.
 She gave me this recipe and told me it was so good that it even surprised her how good it was!
 So of course I made it, but not without a few healthy tweaks to her original recipe.

 As we discussed in my last gluten-free soup post – the one for gluten-free butternut squash soup – soup is super healthy for you.
-It fuels your body with a lot of nutrients without having to make your digestive system work a lot to digest the food.
+It fuels your body with a lot of nutrients without having to make your digestive system work too hard to digest the food.
 It’s important to rest our digestive system, especially when we’re healing our bodies from inflammation and the ravages of disease.
-Plus, we eat all the time – three meals a day and constant snacks – so giving our digestive system a chance to rest is a GREAT thing!
+Plus, we eat all the time – three meals a day and constant snacks – so giving our digestive system a chance to rest is a great thing!

 What I love about this gluten-free soup recipe is that it barely costs a few bucks to create a weeknight meal that your entire family will love – and one that won’t break the bank either!
 In fact, this Easy Breezy Gluten-Free Lentil Soup recipe will fill up your entire family and only cost you a couple of dollars – giving your family a balanced meal full of protein, vegetables, whole grains and of course, a delicious broth!